 Note: You may not hear from a reviewer unless there is a problem with your cache.

-Trophies will be awarded in each of these categories, based on your nominations, and based on what caches are actually hidden.
+Trophies may be awarded in these (or other) categories, based on your nominations, and based on what caches are actually hidden.

 - Brilliant camo job

 - Excellent puzzle cache

 - Awesome night cache